ferpoble2/Relief_Creator/readme.md

 # About the parallel tasks on the engine

-The engine has implemented two main pipelines to delegate tasks to some time in the future, tasks and parallel tasks.
+The engine has implemented two main pipelines to delegate tasks to sometime in the future, tasks and parallel tasks.

 ## Tasks

-Tasks are code that will be executed after some number of frames have passed, this is, the code executed will be delayed some number of frames.
+Tasks are code that will be executed after some numbers of frames have passed, this is, the code executed will be delayed some number of frames.

-The `engine`, at the beginning of each frame, checks if there is pending tasks to execute, if there is, then checks if the frame count of them is Zero, if it is, then the engine execute the code, if not, then the engine subtract 1 from the frame count.
+The `engine`, at the beginning of each frame, checks if there is pending tasks to execute, if there is, then checks if the frame count of them is Zero, if it is, then the engine executes the code, if not, then the engine subtracts 1 from the frame count.

 The only way to add tasks to the queue is with the method `set_task_for_next_frame` of the class `engine`.
-This method receive the function to be executed after the next frame.
+This method receives the function to be executed after the next frame.
 The function will be called without any arguments.

 ## Parallel tasks

-Parallel tasks are code that will be executed in parallel along with the main pipeline of the engine, this is, will be executed while the engine do the rendering of the application.
+Parallel tasks are code that will be executed in parallel along with the main pipeline of the engine, this is, will be executed while the engine does the rendering of the application.

 These tasks are executed in parallel using threads, and since threads share the memory and variables, it is recommended to not do anything else when a thread is running something. (this can be achieved setting a load screen on the program using the method `set_loading(True)` of the class `Program`).

 To set a parallel task on the engine it is necessary to use the method `set_thread_task`, the first parameter of the  method ( `parallel_task` ) is the function to execute in parallel and the second parameter ( `then` ) is a function that will be executed after the thread finish its execution.
 This last function will be executed in the main thread.

 To achieve this, when a parallel task is settled, the engine stores the thread in a internal variable, and, in each frame, the engine ask the thread if it finished its execution, if it finished, then the engine execute the function given as second parameter, if not, then the engine does nothing.

 The parameters of the method `set_thread_task` are called `parallel_task` and `then`, they are called that way to  emulate how threads work in the language Javascript.
 This implementation of parallel tasks is a bit difficult to work with, but give a lot of benefits, first, it is possible to execute code after the threads ends, not having to implement on every thread a mechanism to check if the thread ended, second, it is possible to set new thread from either inside the parallel task, or the code that executes after the parallel task, making it easy to call more than one thread or  to make a pipeline parallel to the main pipeline.

 ### Precautions

-The only problem with the parallel tasks is that code related to OpenGL, due to problems of implementation of OpenGL, can not be executed in parallel (the context of OpenGL only lives in the main thread).
+The only problem with the parallel tasks is that code related to OpenGL, due to problems of implementation of OpenGL,  cannot be executed in parallel (the context of OpenGL only lives in the main thread).
 And due to this, all the calls to OpenGL must be executed either on the main thread directly, or in a function `then`.

 When programming a new thread task, be aware that the function or method must receive a function (preferably in a  parameter called `then`) and must execute that function at the end of the parallel routine.
-This because usually the thread tasks tend to "accumulate" (callback hell), so if in one of those calls the `then` function is not called it makes all the pipeline fail.
+This because usually the thread tasks tend to "accumulate" (callback hell), so if in one of those calls the `then` function is not called it makes all the pipelines fail.

 # Code Guidelines

-- Identation must be of four spaces.
+- Indentation must be of four spaces.
 - Docstring must follow the google docstring format.
 - Lines must be shorter or equal than 100 characters when possible.
 - All files, clases, methods and functions must be documented.
-- When possible, files should contain a small program inside the block `if __name__ == __main__` with an example of the methods and definition in the file.
-- Method and function definitions must have the type of the parameters and the output using `typing` from python.
+- Method and function definitions must have the type of the parameters and the output documented using type hints.